HIGH SCHOOL PROMPTS

 2. How do you think it affects the doctor, who has taken an oath to “do no harm,” to actively participate in someone’s death?
 Write your ideas.

 3. You have a friend who is considering doctor-assisted suicide.
-Write a letter to him or her.
+Write what you could say to him or her.

 5. Make a list of the ways doctor-assisted suicide could be abused or has been abused in history.